-There are two card selections and two driver terminal board selections which should be checked before starting up the drive.
+These are four card selections which should be checked before starting up the drive.

-IF EITHER THE INVERTER CARD (193X476AAG01) OR THE CONVERTER CARD (193X477AAG01) IS REPLACED, THE NEW CARD SHOULD HAVE THE SAME PRESENCE OR ABSENCE OF ITS JUMPER AS THE CARD BEING REPLACED.
+IF EITHER THE INVERTER CARD (193X476AAG01) OR THE CONVERTER CARD (193X477AAG01) IS REPLACED, THE NEW CARD SHOULD HAVE THE SAME POSITION OF ITS JUMPER AS THE CARD BEING REPLACED.

-230/460V JUMPER ON INVERTER CARD
+230/460V JUMPER ON INVERTER CARD (193X476AAG01 or equivalent)

-193476AAGO1 (or equivalent)

-This jumper should be positioned for 230V or 460V AC to agree with the drive rating.
+This jumper should be positioned for 230V (B) or 460 (A) to agree with the drive rating EXCEPT for 100 KVA 460V drives which use position (B).

-OVERFREQUENCY TRIP JUMPER - ON INVERTER CARD
+OVERFREQUENCY TRIP JUMPER - ON INVERTER

 This jumper selects the upper inverter frequency at which the drive will trip and shut down to prevent motor overspeed.
-The frequency trip levels are selected by placing the jumper in the appropriately marked socket position.
+The fequency trip levels are selected by placing the jumper in the appropriately marked socket position.

-75 Hz frequency trip - 75 Hz socket position.
-110 Hz frequency trip - 110 Hz socket position.
-165 Hz frequency trip - 165 Hz socket position.
-275 Hz frequency trip - 275 Hz socket position.
-410 Hz frequency trip - 410 Hz socket position.
+75 Hz frequency - 75 Hz socket position 110 Hz frequency - 110 Hz socket position 165 Hz frequency - 165 Hz socket position 275 Hz frequency - 275 Hz socket position 400 Hz frequency - 400 Hz socket position